-As we have discussed above, the prices of the crude oil are rising due to the laws of demand and supply and tensions in the Middle East.
-There are many products made from petroleum like medicines, plastics, cosmetics and so on.
+As we have discussed above, the prices of crude oil are rising due to the laws of demand and supply and tensions in the Middle East.
+There are many products made from petroleum like medicines, plastics, cosmetics, and so on.
 The prices of crude have reached an all time high because of the shortage of production in the Middle East.

 There is an inverse relationship between the prices of gold and equity market.
 Whenever the equity market falls down, there is a rise in the price of gold.
 Therefore one can invest in gold as a hedging instrument against equity market.